projectara/greybus-spec/source/special/control.rst

 - when issuing responses to requests it has already received on the Connection,
-- when exchanging :ref:`Ping Operations <greybus-protocol-ping-operation>`
+- when exchanging :ref:`CPort Shutdown Operations
-  with the Interface, or
+  <greybus-protocol-cport-shutdown-operation>` with the Interface, or
 - when transmitting |unipro| Flow Control Tokens.

 The AP Interface shall otherwise halt Segment transmission on the CPort.